Ingmar-de-Vries/DynamicPredictions/README.md

 For details regarding this experiment, stimuli and analysis code, please see methods section of the article.
 Please contact me for any further questions at i.e.j.de.vries@gmail.com

+Note that this custom-written code uses several functions from the Brainstorm, Fieldtrip and EEGLAB toolboxes.

 The code is structured as follows:

   -	Experiment